dsamojlenko/php-caddy/readme.md

 Built with [Caddy](https://caddyserver.com/) web server, PHP Caddy also includes [Mailhog](https://github.com/mailhog/MailHog) for catching email sent by your application.

-**NOTE**: This package is for extreme minimalists.
+**NOTE**: This package is for minimalists.
 It is very limited in its capabilities and it may not work for your particular use-case.
 - If you are on MacOS you should probably just use [Laravel Valet](https://laravel.com/docs/5.4/valet).
 - If you want something more Valet-like for Windows, check out [Valet4Windows](https://github.com/vitr/valet4windows).